dnkrav/streamer/README.md

 Streamer helps to manage video streaming on a resource, which supports RTMP protocol.
 The interface allows to combine and sort video files in playlists, which then to be selected for running in infinity loop.
+The ffmpeg streaming is runnning as an operating system service and controlled by systemd.
 It uses ffmpeg in Stream copy mode, so no CPU resources spent on video conversion when playing every video many times.
 The videos uploaded by user are being automatically converted into FLV format for this purpose.